LaurentMazare/xla-rs/README.md

 The [LLaMA large language model](https://github.com/facebookresearch/llama) can be used to generate text.
-The model weights are only available after completing some form and once downloaded can be converted to a format this crate can use.
+The model weights are only available after completing [this form](https://forms.gle/jk851eBVbX1m5TAv5) and once downloaded can be converted to a format this crate can use.
 This requires a GPU with 16GB of memory or 32GB of memory when running on cpu (using the -cpu flag).

 ```bash
 # Download the tokenizer config.